Europe faces canola shortage | The Western Producer

 Rapeseed oil prices surged 65 percent between May 2020 and May 2021, forcing some EU biodiesel producers to switch to soybean or palm oil.

-But prices are forecast to fall in the second half of 2021 due to a larger EU rapeseed crop, which should win back some market share.
+But prices are forecast to fall in the second half of 2021 because of a larger EU rapeseed crop, which should win back some market share.

 The USDA is forecasting that 5.8 million tonnes of rapeseed/canola oil will be used, a 300,000 tonne increase over last year.
 That is the equivalent of 14.5 million tonnes of canola/rapeseed.

-Palm oil use has been capped at 2019 levels until 2023 and then will be phased out by 2030, due to concerns about deforestation in Indonesia and Malaysia.
+Palm oil use has been capped at 2019 levels until 2023 and then will be phased out by 2030 because of concerns about deforestation in Indonesia and Malaysia.